Meal Planning For Beginners: What to Do and How to Plan For Success

 If you have been meal planning for a while, I highly recommend using a meal planning service like Platejoy to take your menu planning to the next level (and reap even more benefits).

-How to Menu Plan: Spend an Hour One Day a Week Prepping
+How to Menu Plan For Beginners: Spend an Hour One Day a Week Prepping

 Going back to those 3 tasks I talked about earlier: you have chosen your recipes, made your grocery list and gone shopping for your ingredients.